Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 # How and what

-Now that you know 'why' we felt that we need to experiment with both systems ourselves.
-I will tell you more about what we actually did to benchmark one product versus the other.
+Now that you know 'why' we felt the need to experiment with both systems ourselves, I will tell you more about what we actually did to benchmark one product versus the other.

 We used a test machine running CentOS 6.8 equipped with one SSD disk, 10 GB RAM, and 4 cores.
-It's the same virtual machine we already used in the past to run tests on several different products.
+It's the same virtual machine we already used in the past to run tests on several different products (like in the previous blog post when I compared InfluxDB to Postgres).

-While it is not optimal (I would’ve prefered bare metal), this is what had available for testing.
+While not optimal (I would’ve prefered bare metal), this is what we had available for testing.
 This setup allows read-only benchmarks, since there are no 2 separate set of disks.

 Both Mongo and Postgres were installed on the machine, and only one product was running at the time.
 All tests were repeated over multiple runs, and only the average is reported.